Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The service frequency averages 91 trips daily across all routes, translating to approximately 37 weekly trips per individual stop.
+The service frequency averages out to approximately 91 trips per day across all routes, equating to roughly 37 weekly trips per individual stop.

 Frequently Asked Questions - Transport